“The more I use my strength in the service of my vision the less I am afraid...”

 A self-identified gaymer and raver, Cameron currently serves as the Volunteer and Inclusivity Coordinator for the Queerness in Games Conference (QGCon) based out of Montreal, and sits on the committee for the Long Beach LGBT Center's film festival, QFilms.

-Photo Credit: Sydney Cattouse
+Photo Credit: Sylvanus Leone

 Elida Ledesma